therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 The Balsamiq Plugin is supported by the platform vendor when it's run as part of:

-*   Balsamiq Mockups when used on ux.stackexchange.com - supported by StackExchange via [meta.ux.stackexchange.com](http://meta.ux.stackexchange.com)
+*   ux.stackexchange.com - supported by StackExchange via [meta.ux.stackexchange.com](http://meta.ux.stackexchange.com)

 * * *